Armenia–Spain relations: Early relations

 The first initial contact between Armenia and Spain took place in 1382 when deposed King Leo V from the Armenian Kingdom of Cilicia arrived to Spain seeking assistance from Spanish King John I of Castile to regain his kingdom.
 In Spain, Leo V received the title of Lord of Madrid and stayed in Spain until 1390 when King John I of Castile died.
 Throughout the centuries, Armenians arrived to Spain escaping war and uncertainties in their home country.
 Some Armenians partook in the age of exploration for Spain in the late 1400s and early 1500s.

 During the Armenian genocide in 1915, most Armenians did not travel to Spain, but instead went to either France or former Spanish territories of Argentina and Uruguay.
 On 26 December 1991, Armenia regained independence after the Dissolution of the Soviet Union.
 On 27 May 1992, Armenia and Spain established diplomatic relations.

 Modern relations

 Bilateral relations can be considered excellent but still scarce.
 Since independence, over 20,000 Armenians have immigrated to Spain.
 In 2003, Spain opened an honorary consulate in Yerevan.
 In August 2010, Armenia opened a resident embassy in Madrid.
 In recent years, many Spanish cities and six Spanish autonomous communities (Aragon, Balearic Islands, Basque Country, Catalonia, La Rioja, and Navarre) have recognized the Armenian genocide.
 In 2010, a memorial was erected in Mislata, Valencia, the first monument commemorating the Armenian genocide in Spain.

+In October 17, 2023, the Spanish Senate adopted an official declaration condemning the military operation carried out by Azerbaijan authorities “against the Armenian population of Nagorno-Karabakh that has led to the death of hundreds of Armenians and the mass exodus of thousands of people”.